Including this uplifting comedy…

 This is a bit like Deliverance minus the bit with the pig with the bumming.
 Keith Carradine should be a superstar.

 Crimes and Misdemeanours (1989)

 I’m a big Woody Allen fan, I like the way he shrugs his shoulders and says things like “relationship schmelationship” or “holiday schmoliday”.
-I also like the jokes that dare to veer outside of saying one word and then saying it again with a “schm” sound shoo-horned in.
-He’s a diverse and enriching film maker, and this one’s got everything: jazz, nervousness, lots of angsty bits, Martin Landau looking very much like a Munster.
+I also like the jokes where he doesn’t say one word and then say it again with a “schm” in front of it.
+He’s an enriching film maker, and this is his best one.

 Grave of the Fireflies (1988)